GalvarinoDev/DeckOps-Nightly/README.md

 ## ⚠️ Before You Install
 Before running DeckOps, launch each game through Steam in every mode that includes has a custom client shown in the table above.
 This creates the folders needed and starts shader cache downloads.
 Skipping this is the most common cause of install failures.

-Plutonium games require a free account at [plutonium.pw](https://plutonium.pw).
+Plutonium games require a free account:[create a Plutonium Acccount](https://forum.plutonium.pw/register).

 ---